isakro/thesis/docs/01-introduction.md

 }

-\caption{The location of the study area in south-eastern Norway is indicated by the black frame.
-See the next chapter for a more detailed map and walkthrough.}(\#fig:map)
+\caption{The location of the study area in south-eastern Norway is indicated by the black frame south of Oslo.
+See the next chapter for a more detailed map and presentation of the study area.}(\#fig:map)
 \end{figure}

 ## Model-based archaeology